15 Steps to Become the Person You Want to Be

 - How does this value manifest in my daily life?

 - How can I bring more [value] into my life?

 Focus on mindfulness and self-awareness right from the beginning.

-Pay attention to little things you do, say, and think.
+Pay attention to the little things you do, say, and think about.

-Beware of how you interact with others, how negative or positive your self-talk is.
+Beware of how you interact with others and how negative or positive your self-talk is.

 Bring your attention to the present every day, and you’ll start noticing things about yourself you hadn’t thought about before.